panda3d/panda3d-docs/programming/directgui/directscrollbar.rst

 .. only:: python

    A DirectScrollBar is similar to the "scroll bar" widget commonly used by the user to page through a large document.
-DirectScrollBar is available beginning in Panda3D 1.1.
    It consists of a long trough, a thumb that slides along the trough, and a pair of buttons on either side of the trough to scroll one line at a time.
    A DirectScrollBar can be oriented either vertically or horizontally.

    The DirectScrollBar is similar in function to :ref:`directslider`, but it is specifically designed for scrolling through a large window.
 In fact, a pair